Accessing your super and income protection insurance during the current health emergency

 - Tax File Number

 If your details do not match, it may delay your payment as we work with the ATO to verify your identity.

 The quickest way for members to check and update their details is by logging into their account online and heading to the 'Personal Details' page in the menu.
 You can update your address, phone, email address, and supply your Tax File Number.
-Alternatively, members can call the Helpline on 1800 640 886 to update contact details, or send us a completed 'Providing a tax file number' form.

 Important considerations before applying